Systems-Development-and-Frameworks/Felni/webapp/README.md

 ## How to build webapp for production

 In order to use our webapp for production please run `npm install` first in case you haven't done it yet.
-To build and run our application please run `npm run build-start`
+To build and run our application please run `npm run build-start`.
+Also make sure to run our backend and the neo4j database (see backend README for more instructions).

 ## Build Setup